A Complete Guide To

 There are a few things that make the IELTS Listening test quite challenging.
 To overcome these hurdles, one must have some tricks up their sleeve.
 These tips might already be very familiar to you, or they might be something entirely new.

 This is fairly obvious, isn’t it?
-But, do we actually pay heed to this very familiar instruction?
+But do we actually pay heed to this very familiar instruction?
 More often than not, we don’t.

 Acquaint yourself with different native English accents by listening to music, podcasts, news feeds, and audiobooks.
 Listen to lectures on topics of your interest and note down the important points.
 This will help you comprehend difficult lectures set in an academic context.

 The audio/recording will only be played once.
 You cannot choose or determine when the audio will start playing.
 Hence, it’s important to stay alert and pay utmost attention to the audio.
+You need to answer as you listen.
+Do remember that the audio may not use the exact same words as the questions/options and vice versa.
+So look for ideas and not match words, as the latter can be misleading.

 Practice your grammar and spellings